CospanDesign/nysa/docs/getting_started/getting_started.rst

          install-examples    install FPGA Project examples to the local system status              print the status of the nysa tools

-We will be using some of these functions to configure Nysa and communicate with either a physical or simulated FPGA board
+We will be using some of these functions to configure Nysa and communicate with either a physical or simulated FPGA board.

 Initializing Nysa
 -----------------

 In a hurry?
-Copy and paste the following into a terminal otherwise skip below to find out what this means
+Copy and paste the following into a terminal otherwise skip below to find out what this means.

 .. code-block:: bash